sergi-andreu/ECG_project/README.md

 - [SmoothGrad: removing noise by adding noise](https://arxiv.org/pdf/1706.03825.pdf)

 Better models exists, and better pipelines for explainability for ECG data and for time series.
 In this repository I made a prototype / first steps, considering the time-frame and expectations.

-# Lessons learned
-It is not trivial to make predictions on ECG data.
-And due to the sensitive nature of ML use for healthcare, more robust pipelines, specially for explainability, need to be developed.

-In this repository I show prototype / first steps code for approaching this problem, focusing on the superclass level.

-# Further work

 # ResNet model
 Plot of the ResNet model used, using [torchviz](https://github.com/szagoruyko/pytorchviz) make_dot